Smartflix/computer-vision-hand-detection/README.md

 # computer-vision-hand-detection
-this project will be able to detect the hands and draw lines on it the project will detect the nand ,face and also smile
+This project will be able to detect the hands and draw lines on it The project will detect the hand ,face and also smile